Update! Congress passed an extension to the federal solar tax credit. Learn more below.

 There are many financial reasons for homeowners and business owners to consider installing solar energy systems.

 Net metering is a contract that you sign with your utility that allows you to trade your power with them at retail rates.
 You get credit on your bill for your excess Kilowatt Hours (kWh) when your system is producing more than you consume.
 At night or when your system isn’t producing, you buy power from the utility like you do now.
-Typically in Washington State we produce vastly more than we consume during the summer and build up big credits.
+Typically in Oregon we produce vastly more than we consume during the summer and build up big credits.
 Then during the less-sunny winters we use the accumulated credits.

 Solar is protection against rising energy costs.
 Electricity rates go up by 4-6 percent each year and utilities are rolling out smart meters to enable Time of Use pricing tiers.